leosac/access-control/src/modules/websock-api/WebSockAPI.md

 **Note**:
     1. `status` indicates whether or not processing the request went well.
-      As an example, even a failed authentication would have a global status code of Leosac::Module::WebSockAPI::StatusCode::SUCCESS.
+      As an example, even a failed authentication would have a global status code of Leosac::APIStatusCode::SUCCESS.
 The authentication failure would be specified in the `content` field of the packet.
     2. If the message is a response to a request, it will copy the request's UUID.
       Otherwise a new UUID will be used.